Phenylephrine/shark liver oil (Rectal)

 How to Use This Medicine

-- Never take a rectal suppository by mouth.
-Remove the foil or wrapper from the suppository before inserting it.
+- Remove the foil or wrapper from the suppository before you insert it.

-- To apply the cream inside your rectum, attach the special applicator tip to the medicine tube.
-To make the applicator easier to insert, you may coat it with a lubricating gel such as K-Y® Jelly or petroleum jelly (Vaseline®).
+- To apply the cream inside your rectum, attach the applicator tip to the medicine tube.
+To make the applicator easier to insert, you may coat it with a lubricating gel such as K-Y® Jelly.
 Insert the tip gently into your rectum and squeeze the tube to release the cream.
-Remove the tip and then apply a small amount of cream to the outside of your anal area.
+Then apply a small amount of cream to the outside of your anal area.

 - You may store the suppositories in the refrigerator, but do not freeze them.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how phenylephrine works.
 Tell your doctor if you are using the following:

 - Tell your doctor if you are pregnant or breastfeeding.
 Also tell him if you have diabetes, heart disease, thyroid disease, high blood pressure, or problems urinating due to an enlarged prostate.